 Make a vegetarian (and shortcut) version of Kale Hazelnut Charred Onion Slaw with Ravioli.
 Boil fresh store-bought ravioli for a few minutes, then toss with the slaw.

-Make the slaw several hours ahead and add the nuts before serving.
-In fact, it’s good to let the flavours meld for at least 15 minutes.
+- Make the slaw several hours ahead and add the nuts before serving.
+In fact, it’s good to let the flavors meld for at least 15 minutes.
 The chicken can be cooked up to 3 days ahead and served cold or warmed in the microwave for a minute.

 For Baked Chicken (for sous vide method see Note 1)

-- 2 boneless, skinless chicken breasts (about 1 lb)
+- 3/4 pound boneless, skinless chicken breasts (about 2 breasts)

 - seasoning mixture: 1/2 teaspoon salt, 1/4 teaspoon EACH ground pepper, garlic powder, smoked paprika

 For Kale Slaw

 - 1 medium-large onion, thinly sliced

 - 1 cup kale, packed